It is my lot in life to be incapable of reading the word “irrevocable” without being reminded of this quote:

-This is partially due to the fact that “irrevocable” was as of yet still absent from my vocabulary, so in my head, I mispronounced it as “ir-re-VOC-able.”
+This is partially due to the fact that “irrevocable” was still missing from my vocabulary at that point, so in my head, I mispronounced it as “ir-re-VOC-able.”
 Even a decade on, though, I can’t specifically recall another catchy quote with “irrevocable” in the context of contemporary literature, which may be a testament to the lasting subliminal power of this paragraph on impressionable teenage minds that have since matured into adulthood.

 If you don’t immediately and instinctively recognize this text (but as you may have deduced from the words “Edward” and “vampire” being used back to back), the aforementioned passage is from Stephenie Meyer’s “Twilight” series; more than that, it’s the tantalizing excerpt printed on the back cover of the first book, meant to entice potential readers into purchasing the novel for themselves to see exactly what larger literary dish that brief taste is a part of.

-(It’s worth noting that I typed that quote from memory; I Googled it afterward to double-check I was correct, of course, and the fact that I was could be both celebrated or condemned, depending on how you feel about “Twilight” as a concept, as a pop culture phenomenon or as a so-called piece of literature, or even just how you feel about me as a person and whether this is a charming foible or an irritating habit.)
+(It’s worth noting that I typed that quote from memory; I Googled it afterward to double-check I was correct, of course, and the fact that I was could be both celebrated or condemned, depending on how you feel about “Twilight” as a concept, as a pop culture phenomenon or as a so-called piece of literature, or even just how you feel about me as a person.)

 “Twilight” is a contentious topic.
 On the one hand, the first film in the franchise grossed over $192 million at the box office in 2008, and by the time the finale rolled around four years later, the series was averaging about $290 million per installment.
 On the other hand, Urban Dictionary, that bastion of cultural capital, calls it, “A fictional story created for women or homosexual men who are insecure and need to get laid big time.”
 On the third hand (bear with me; this is a Hecatoncheir model), “Twilight” also spawned the “50 Shades of Gray” series, which began as BDSM “Twilight” fanfiction.
 On the fourth hand, there was a period of roughly four years during my high school days where The Internet Trend was to comment on shitty content with the oh-so-original, “Still a better love story than ‘Twilight.’”
-On the fifth hand, the artsy girl in my middle school homeroom redecorated her locker in the style of the “Twilight” book cover — swirly black font, Snow White-apple and all.
-On the sixth hand, there was the petty “Twilight”-versus-“Harry Potter” war that erupted online (shocker of all shocks, I was in the “Harry Potter” cavalry, and we all see how well that worked out), as if young audiences are incapable of consuming multiple sources of media.
+On the fifth hand, the sweet, artsy girl in my middle school homeroom redecorated her locker in the style of the “Twilight” book cover — swirly black font, Snow White-apple and all — and made us all jealous.
+On the sixth hand, there was the petty “Twilight”-versus-“Harry Potter” war that erupted online (shocker of all shocks, I was in the “Harry Potter” cavalry, and we all see how well that worked out), as if young audiences are incapable of consuming multiple sources of media at the same time.
 On the seventh hand, it’s 10 years after “Twilight” was released, and the Internet has given “Twilight” new life with a resurgence of Twilight-related memes.

 So what is the truth?
 How do we reconcile this thousand-pronged response to a series of young adult fantasy novels with a coherent cultural narrative?
 Why does “Twilight” stir such rage, such interest, such devotion, such intensity?